artakhak/IoC.Configuration/docs/sample-configuration-file/index.rst

                         <injectedProperties>
                             <double name="Property2" value="148.3" />
                             <!--
                             Inject specific implementation.
-Note, there is no binding IInterface3 to Interface3_Impl3.
+Note, there is no binding for Interface3_Impl3.
+                            IoC.Configuration** will automatically register a self bound service for a type specified in element injectedObject, if the type is not an abstract type or an interface, and if it is not already registered in configuration file.
-                            Using injectedObject, we can specify the injected type other than the one normally injected for SharedServices.Interfaces.IInterface3.
+                            Also, using injectedObject, we can specify a type other than a type registered for type of property
+                            Property3 somewhere else.
+By using element injectedObject we explicitly state the type of the object that should be injected, which is SharedServices.Implementations.Interface3_Impl3 in this example.
                             -->
                             <injectedObject name="Property3" type="SharedServices.Implementations.Interface3_Impl3"
                                             assembly="shared_services" />